1 (Zara Larsson album)

 1 is the debut studio album by Swedish singer Zara Larsson.
-The album was released on 1 October 2014 by TEN Music Group and Universal Music Group.
-The album is certified platinum in Sweden and gold in Denmark, for selling 40,000 and 10,000 units in the countries, respectively.
-The album is only available in Scandinavian countries.
+It was released exclusively in Scandinavian countries on 1 October 2014 by TEN Music Group and Universal Music Group.
+The album is certified platinum in Sweden and gold in Denmark, for selling 40,000 and 10,000 units in the countries respectively.
+On 30 January 2024, the album was released internationally on all digital platforms.